How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 End with a skills section to highlight any specialties or certifications.Finally, add an education block at the end.
 Remember to arrange it in chronological order and include the institution's name, the years attended, and the degree earned.Revise an education section and find classes applicable to the new position you're seeking.

-The "Education" section is important, especially for recent graduates or candidates in academia.
+The "Education" resume section is important, especially for recent graduates or candidates in academia.
 The National Association of Colleges and Employers (NACE) reported that 78% of employers preferred candidates with a bachelor's degree or higher.

 Regardless of your career stage, think carefully about the order of sections to ensure they reflect your unique background.